Mother Sauces

 Make the roux first: melt 2 tablespoons butter, whisk in 2 tablespoons flour, and cook for about a minute until it smells nutty but stays pale.
 Then slowly whisk in 2 cups of milk.
 Keep whisking over medium heat until the sauce thickens enough to coat the back of a spoon, about 5-7 minutes.
 Season with salt, white pepper, and a pinch of nutmeg.

-Daughter sauces: Mornay (add Gruyere), cream sauce (add heavy cream), mustard sauce (add Dijon), soubise (add pureed onions)
+Daughter sauces and derivatives: Mornay (add Gruyere), cream sauce (add heavy cream), mustard sauce (add Dijon), soubise (add pureed onions)

 Common uses: Lasagna, mac and cheese, gratins, croque monsieur, moussaka